Jixabon/lando-ui/README.md

 ---

+## To Do

+- Add any warnings from "lando start" as vscode warnings
+- Add information from "lando info" in sidebar when project is started

+---

 ## Working with Markdown

 **Note:** You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: